makersacademy/CV/README.md

 ## Oliver Baum

-I'm a former theatre technician, wanting to turn my love for productivity and automation scripting into a career.
+Tinkerer, builder and lifetime learner.
 I aim to build apps and websites implementing features that make people's lives better, happier and more productive.

 ## Skills

 #### Building/Fixing stuff

 I'm from a family of hobbyist crafters, DIYers and  builders.
 In that environment, it's hard not to inherit the make-do and mend attitude to life.
-Working in technical theatre, I regularly have to learn a new skill in order to build or fix something or assist with the running of a production, whether it's learning how to roll cigarettes for an onstage smoking scene, upholstering furniture or using a new sound desk.
-I think this constant cycle of learning skills is key to my new life as a developer where I will constantly be forced to learn new languages and tools in order to build projects.
+As a former theatre technician, I regularly had to learn a new skill in order to build or fix something or assist with the running of a production, whether it was learning how to roll cigarettes for an onstage smoking scene, upholstering furniture or using a new sound desk.
+I think this constant cycle of learning skills is key to my life as a developer where I am constantly forced to learn new languages and tools in order to build projects.

 #### Scripting